hushell/pmf_cvpr22/README.md

 The images are stored class-wise in h5 files (converted from the origianl tfrecords, one for each class).
 To train and test on this dataset, set `--dataset meta_dataset` and `--data_path /path/to/meta_dataset`.

-To download the h5 files,
+To download the h5 files (except for ILSVRC 2012),
 ```
 git clone https://huggingface.co/datasets/hushell/meta_dataset_h5
 ```